baleada/docs/src/prose/prose/components/list.md

 :::

 ::: type="warning"
-Remember: nesting Baleada Prose components isn't supported, so you can't use `ProseList` for nested lists.
+Remember: nesting Baleada Prose components isn't supported, so you can't use `BaleadaProseList` for nested lists.
 :::